Unleash/unleash/website/docs/feature-flag-tutorials/ruby/implementing-feature-flags-ruby.md

 - Ruby v3+
 - Git
 - Docker and Docker Compose
+- (Optional) Bundler, to manage your gemfile

 ![architecture diagram for our implementation](./diagram.png)

 The Unleash Server is a **Feature Flag Control Service**, which manages your feature flags and lets you retrieve flag data.
 Unleash has a UI for creating and managing projects and feature flags.
 There are also [API commands available](https://docs.getunleash.io/reference/api/unleash) to perform the same actions straight from your CLI or server-side app.

 ## 1. Best practices for backend apps with Unleash